marvinlabs/wpca-products-build-environment/README.md

 ### Let's call it a day

-Once you are finished, just run the `stop-vagrant.bat` script to halt gracefully the VM.
+Once you are finished, just run `. vagrant-stop.sh` to halt gracefully the VM.

+### Let's re-provision the VM

+Sometimes, you may pull the last environment-build from this repo, and see that some changes have been made in the `vagrant-config` folder.
+In this case, you can re-provision the VM by running `. vagrant-provision.sh`.
+> Note :
+> This command run a `vagrant up --provision` and also copy some config files before that.
+> If the VM is already running, do not forget to stop it before by running `. vagrant-stop.sh`.

+You will notice a folder called `vagrant-config`.
+All the directories and files within this folder will be recursively copied to `vagrant/` before provisioning.
+This folder contains some VVV customisations for our build-environment, so the files should not be edited there.

 ## Grunt tasks